Skip to main content

 An Exceptional Need, Close to Home

-Recently, the Chapel Hill community came together to support 10-year-old Lee Fitch after a moving vehicle struck him and broke his ribs, back, and skull, leaving him barely breathing and with a severe concussion.
+The Chapel Hill community came together to support Lee Fitch, a 10-year-old boy, who was struck by a moving vehicle that broke his ribs, back, and skull, leaving him barely breathing and with a severe concussion.

 Lee was stabilized at the UNC Children’s pediatric intensive care unit.
 But that was just the beginning.
 As PICU Chief Benny Joyner, MD, says of brain injuries like Lee’s: “Time is brain.”